ausboss/UDC/README.md

 [![npm downloads](https://img.shields.io/npm/dw/@jasondsmith72/desktop-commander)](https://www.npmjs.com/package/@jasondsmith72/desktop-commander)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-jasondsmith72%2FUDC-blue)](https://github.com/jasondsmith72/UDC)

-Short version.
-Two key things.
-Terminal commands and diff based file editing.

-This is a server that allows Claude desktop app to execute long-running terminal commands on your computer and manage processes through Model Context Protocol (MCP) + Built on top of [MCP Filesystem Server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) to provide additional search and replace file editing capabilities.

-This is a fork of [wonderwhy-er/ClaudeComputerCommander](https://github.com/wonderwhy-er/ClaudeComputerCommander) with enhanced configuration options.

 ## 🔓 UNRESTRICTED FILE ACCESS

 **IMPORTANT UPDATE**: This version of ClaudeComputerCommander has been modified to provide **unrestricted access to all files and drives** on your computer.
 Directory restrictions have been completely removed, allowing Claude to: